History of The Twin City Opera House:

 The building committee for the town hall and opera house was composed of George Donahue, Worly Adams, and W. C. Conklin.
 A second issue that had to be resolved was the securing of a suitable location for a structure as significant as the town hall for the county seat.
 As it happened an ideal spot was available.
 It was in the very heart of McConnelsville, in what the newspapers called the “burned district.”
 (Editor’s note: The story has persisted since at least the 1960s that the Opera House is built on the foundation of the Brewster or Brewester Hotel.
 The first reference we can find to the Brewster Hotel is in a pamphlet history of the theater, probably printed in the mid 1960s.
 The author provided no citations or references to the source the information.
 An exhaustive search of real estate records reveals no such entry.
 No references to a Brewster Hotel are found in any county business almanacs or atlases.
 No account of a fire in a Brewster Hotel can be found in any of the newspapers.
 Even though photographs or engravings depicting all of the other three corners of the square exist, none of the northwest corner has been located.
 Strangely, very little information exists about what occupied this prominent spot.)
 In 1889, the town council initiated a series of transactions through which they ultimately acquired lots 31 and 32 on the northwest corner of the public square.
 They immediately recommended proceedings to condemn enough the “burned district” to construct a town hall.
 The property was purchased for $4000.
 In reporting on the story, the republican editor of the McConnelsville Herald declared that the property was only worth half that amount.

 The council employed H. C. Lindsay, an architect from Zanesville to prepare plans for the New Town Hall and Opera House.
 The building was to be three stories high, and cost about $16,000.
 The Town Hall would have a tower that would rise 108 feet above the sidewalks of McConnelsville.
 The third floor would feature a grand ballroom running the complete 63-foot width of the building.
 Ground was broken for the project on Monday, October 20, 1889.
-Some of Mr. Lindsay’s design principles were considered quite revolutionary.
+Some of Mr. Lindsay’s designs were considered quite revolutionary.
 The Opera House’s ground floor auditorium was uncommon in the late 1800s, and it is one of the last remaining theaters of its period with that feature.
 The stage floor is “raked” or sloped by 3°, to allow the audience’s front rows to see the performers’ feet.
-Any further back, people would need extra good sight to see the actor's or small costume details.
-If there was Denver LASIK back then, that could have been of help as well.
-Although, the smart stage planning made it unnessesary.

 The auditorium’s central “echo dome” contributes to the theater’s nearly perfect acoustics.
 Lines spoken from the rear of the stage can be heard perfectly throughout the room.
 The second floor would house the offices for the town government.
 The original plans for the Opera House tower included a clock.
 But as the project began to run over budget, that plan had to be abandoned.
 And for one last time, partisan politics entered the project.
 The town council had requested funding from the state legislature to complete the town hall.
 According to newspaper accounts, a republican contingent rushed to the statehouse and convinced the assembly that the democrat council was squandering money on the building.
 No more funds were approved for the McConnelsville Town Hall, and no clock was ever installed.
 Nearly two and one half years after ground was broken, the Town Hall and Opera House were completed.
 Because it had been such a politically charged issue, the republican editor of the McConnelsville Herald commented one last time on the project upon its completion.
 He stated that “the owl” would be keeping an eye on the democrat council.
 Before the GOP adopted the elephant as its symbol in the twentieth century, the party had sometimes used the owl as its mascot.
 That owl still adorns the keystone in the archway over the Opera House doors.